 Are Garden Frogs Poisonous to Dogs?

 Yes, certain garden frogs can be considered poisonous to dogs.
-Some of the most hazardous species of frogs include cane toads and Colorado River toads.
-The Cane Toad is a particular concern in Florida.
-If you live in Florida, we recommend that you supervise your dog when it is outside.
+Some of the most dangerous species include cane toads and Colorado River toads.
+The cane toad is a particular concern in Florida.
+If you live in Florida, we recommend that you supervise your dog when outside to make sure they don't come into contact with a cane toad.

 How To Tell If a Frog is Poisonous